openstack-archive/instack-undercloud/README-build-images.md

         export RUN_INSTACK=0
         instack-install-undercloud-source

 2. Run script to build images.
+This will create any Overcloud images and deployment images that don't already exist in the current directory.
+If you only need to rebuild a single image, make sure the other images already exist in the current directory.

         instack-build-images